-Proverbs 9 – read and compare multiple versions
+Proverbs 9 – search, read, and compare multiple versions of the Bible

 Proverbs 9